"In our homeschool, winter is much more than a season; it is its own curriculum resource."

 The Seasons Mat guide walks you through the lesson step-by-step, including an explanation of what is happening during each season.
 Seasons cards and labels, along with the Celebration Sun, help reinforce content for kids while they make their way around the mat, examining each scene.
 The Biome Reader of the same name is a great extension to this work.

-You can also combine the Seasons Mat with the Celebration Sun again for the Birthday Celebration outlined in the Celebration Sun guide and with several variations included.
+You can also combine the Seasons Mat with the Celebration Sun again for the Birthday Celebration outlined in the Celebration Sun guide.
 This is a popular ritual in Montessori environments and our kids love it.
-As a matter of fact, we even held a Sun Celebration for our son's first birthday during our Fifth Great Lesson.
-We get a lot of use out of this lovely mat.
+This is an excellent activity for a winter bucket list.

 Get $15 off your first Waseca Biomes purchase.